Sage-Bionetworks/portalsDocs/articles/downloading_data.md

 {% endtabs %}

 ###Downloading File Entities
 `File` entities can be downloaded by using the `get` command.
-Without specifying the optional parameters, the file entity downloaded will always be the most recent version (See [versioning](http://docs.synapse.org/articles/versioning.html) for more details) and downloaded to the user's synapse cache directory `~/.synapseCache`.
+Without specifying the optional parameters, the file entity downloaded will always be the most recent version (See [versioning](http://docs.synapse.org/articles/versioning.html) for more details).

 ####Versions
 By default, the most recent version of the file is always downloaded unless specified.